-(a) Definitions [.]
+(a) Definitions[.]

-For the purposes of [sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] the RSRs, the following [definitions apply] terms have the following meanings:
+For the purposes of [sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] the RSRs, the following [definitions apply] terms shall have the following meaning:

-[(1)] ["Analytical detection limit" means the minimum concentration of a substance that can be quantified consistently and reliably using methods approved by EPA and which concentration shall be (A) for a substance in ground water, equal to or less than the ground-water protection criterion for such substance determined (i) for a sample of ground water in a GA area using analytical methods specified in subpart C of 40 CFR part 141 or (ii) for a sample of ground water in a GB area using methods established pursuant to "Test Methods for Evaluating Solid Waste: Physical/Chemical Methods", SW-846, U.S. Environmental ProtectionAgency, Office of Solid Waste, Washington D.C.
-20460; or (B) for a substance in soil, equal to or less than the residential direct exposure criteria or the applicable pollutant mobility criteria, whichever is lower using methods established pursuant to "Test Methods for Evaluating Methods", SW-846, U.S. Environmental ProtectionAgency, Office of Solid Waste, Washington D.C.
-20460; or (B) for a substance in soil, equal to or less than the residential direct exposure criteria or the applicable pollutant mobility criteria, whichever is lower using methods established pursuant to "Test Methods for Evaluating Solid Waste; Physical/Chemical Methods", SW-846, U.S. Environmental Protection Agency, Office of Solid Methods", SW-846, U.S.
+[(1)] "[Analytical detection limit" means the minimum concentration of a substance that can be quantified consistently and reliably using methods approved by EPA and which concentration shall be (A) for a substance in ground water, equal to or less than the ground-water protection criterion for such substance determined (i) for a sample of ground water in a GA area using analytical methods specified in subpart C of 40 CFR part 141 or (ii) for a sample of ground water in a GB area using methods established pursuant to "Test Methods for Evaluating Solid Waste: Physical/Chemical Methods", SW-846, U.S. Environmental Protection Agency, Office of Solid Waste, Washington D.C.
+20460; or (B) for a substance in soil, equal to or less than the residential direct exposure criteria or the applicable pollutant mobility criteria, whichever is lower using methods established pursuant to "Test Methods for Evaluating Methods", SW-846, U.S. Environmental Protection Agency, Office of Solid Waste, U.S. Environmental Protection Agency is lower using methods established pursuant to "Test Methods for Evaluating Solid Waste: Physical/Chemical Methods", SW-846, U.S. Environmental Protection Agency, Office of Solid Waste, U.S. Environmental Protection Agency, Office of Solid Waste, U.S. Environmental Protection Agency, Office of Solid Waste, U.S.

-(1) "Application of pesticides" means the spraying, spreading, injection, placement, or other use of pesticides at a parcel for the pesticide's intended purpose, but does not include other releases of pesticides such as those from the handling, mixing, storing, spilling, leaking or disposing of pesticides, or releases of pesticides from equipment cleaning or repair.
+(1) "Application of pesticides" means the spraying, spreading, injection, placement, or other use of pesticides at a parcel for the pesticides' intended purpose, but does not include other releases of pesticides such as those from the handling, mixing, storing, spilling, leaking or disposing of pesticides, or releases of pesticides from equipment cleaning or repair.